GarimaK1/AdvanceCabBooking1.0/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

 Do not use Angular 9 to use this project.
 Will throw error.

-In case you upate the dependencies, keep angular version 8.3.21.
+In case you upate the dependencies, run command "npm i @angular-devkit/build-angular@0.803.23" to downgrade to req angular version.

 ## Development server